<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

 Business Cases also don't need to be 'War and Peace'! in fact, it's generally much better if they're not.
 What's needed will vary from business-to-business, so do what's necessary, but bear in mind that the Executive Summary is all that's likely to be read by nearly all involved.

-Constructing a business case for an integrated data, AI + IoT platform requires consideration of various financial and operational factors, but by methodically analysing cost savings, efficiency gains, revenue growth, risk mitigation, TCO, and ROI; you can present a compelling case that highlights the strategic value of this technological integration.
+Constructing a business case for a hybrid iPaaS, integration, Data, AI, IoT and PaaS platforms requires consideration of various financial and operational factors, but by methodically analysing cost savings, efficiency gains, revenue growth, risk mitigation, TCO, and ROI; you can present a compelling case that highlights the strategic value of this technological integration.

-If you need help building your business case, getting the numbers together due to limited publicly available information, or would like to explore exactly what an integrated data, AI + IoT platform will do for you; please reach out and speak to us - we'd love to help.
+If you need help building your business case, getting the numbers together due to limited publicly available information, or would like to explore exactly Rayven will do for you; please reach out and speak to us - we'd love to help.

 See Rayven in action